slimcoin-project/slimcoin-project.github.io/content/en/about-slimcoin.md

 ### Earning Slimcoins: Mining, Burning & Minting

-Slimcoin is a very open cryptocurrency.
-There are several methods to earn it if you help with the validation process:
+Slimcoin is a relativelly easy to get cryptocurrency.
+There are several methods to earn it by helping with the validation process:

 * by **Proof of Work mining**.
-You can earn Slimcoin even if you don't have any money, just mining it with your computer.
+You can earn Slimcoin even if you don't want to spend your money to buy it - just mine it with your computer.
 Slimcoin's algorithm, DCrypt, is best suited for CPU mining.
 No ASICs are known for it.
 Here is the the [Mining Guide](/mining-guide/) for you.

 * by **Proof of Stake minting**.
-Once you got some Slimcoins, you can help with stake minting.
-This means you can just hold the coins and spend some time with the wallet open.
-It isn't necessary to mint 24 hours a day to get your reward, as Slimcoin uses the original Peercoin Proof of Stake mechanism.
-This means that the reward is fixed at 10% of your stake per year: as long as you connect to the network from time to time, it's very likely you find blocks.
+If you've got some Slimcoins, you can help with stake minting.
+Which means that you just hold the coins and spend some time with your wallet open.
+It isn't necessary to mint 24 hours a day to get your reward, as Slimcoin uses the original Peercoin Proof of Stake mechanism - the rewards are fixed at 10% of your stake per year: as long as you connect to the network from time to time, it's very likely you'll find blocks.
 Here you find a [Proof of Stake minting guide](/proof-of-stake-guide/).

 * by **Proof of Burn minting**.
 A part the methods described above, Slimcoin offers the unique method of Proof of Burn minting.
-This method is for you if you can afford a long time investment.
+This method is for those who can afford a long term investment.
 Burning coins is similar to buying a virtual miner.
-You need to be aware of the associated risks: The price could go down, and the difficulty can go up considerably if new "burners" enter the game, lowering your profitability.
-On the other hand, you can get higher rewards over time than when you only stake, above all if you burn a considerable amount.
-Small burn investments are not recommended if you don't know what you're doing, as in this case the probability to find blocks can be low.
+You have to be aware of the associated risks: the price of SLM could go down or the difficulty can go up considerably lowering your profitability, if new "burners" enter the game.
+On the other hand, you can get higher rewards over time than just by PoS minting, above all if you have a considerable amount of SLMs to burn.
+Small burn investments are not recommended, especially if you don't know what you're doing, as in this case the probability to find blocks can be low.
 Here you find our [Proof of Burn minting guide](/proof-of-burn-guide/).

 ### About the Slimcoin project website